johndimm/react-postgres-without-orm/README.md

 # Simple React App with PostgreSQL

 If you don't know SQL, an Object Relational Mapping tool saves the day.
-If you do, it just gets in the way.
+You can store and retrieve structured data.

-This repo shows how to use postgres without an ORM, and how to isolate SQL code to the database.
-The react app does not need to know the structure of the database.
+But if you are already comfortable with SQL, ORM tools like sequelize are a pain.
+True, you can switch databases easily, but if that's not a priority then consider working directly in SQL in the native database.
+It gives you more functionality and more optimization opportunities.

-On the other hand, to use this solution, you need to be comfortable with SQL.
+This repo shows how to use postgres without an ORM.
+It also shows how to isolate SQL code to the database, so the react app does not know the structure of the database.

 ## The Stack